arthurweinmann/readability-singlefile-binary/README.md

 The original package is available at https://github.com/mozilla/readability.

-{Soon available as a github release}
+An already compiled binary is available as a github release in this repository.
+You can also compile it yourself with the instructions below.

 # How to use